Friedrich Weyerhäuser

 Friedrich (Frederick) Weyerhäuser (November 21, 1834 – April 4, 1914), also spelled Weyerhaeuser, was a German-American timber mogul and founder of the Weyerhaeuser Company, which owns sawmills, paper factories, and other business enterprises as well as large areas of forested land in the northern United States.
 In 2007, he was rated by Forbes as the eighth-richest American of all time, with a net worth of $85 billion in 2006 dollars.
-He was known as the "timber-king of the Northwest."
+He was known as the "timber-king of the Northwest".

-Biography
+Early life

 Friedrich was one of 11 children of Johann Weyerhäuser and his wife.
 The family supported itself by working a 15 acre farm and a 3 acre vineyard near Nieder-Saulheim in the independent Grand Duchy of Hesse.
 Friedrich started attending the Lutheran school at Nieder-Saulheim when he was 6, and at age 8 began helping on the farm.
 When he was 12, his father died, and Friedrich had to give up most of his studies to help out on the farm.
 The Revolutions of 1848 in Germany prompted several members of his family to emigrate as Forty-Eighters to western Pennsylvania in the United States.
 They sent back glowing letters describing the conditions and opportunities they found in America.

 In 1852, at the age of 17, Weyerhäuser emigrated with a group of his family from Hesse to the United States.
 They landed in New York City in July and proceeded to Pennsylvania, settling at North East.
 Frederick went to work for an earlier immigrant in a brewery.
-After two years, he abandoned the brewing business, because, as he put it, he felt that a brewer "often becomes his own best customer."
+After two years, he abandoned the brewing business, because, as he put it, he felt that a brewer "often becomes his own best customer".
 He then worked on a farm for a year.